bfenetworks/ingress-bfe/docs/en_us/ingress/basic.md

 Specified by `host` in a rule

-BFE Ingress Controller support [Kubernetes defined hostname conditions][hostname-wildcards].
+BFE Ingress Controller support [hostname conditions][hostname-wildcards] defined by Kubernetes.

 ### Path condition(path)
 Specified by `path` and `pathType` in a rule